evgenyneu/docker-rails-fig-sample/README.md

 `./script/docker_create_deploy_image.sh myaccount/image`

-User your Docker Hub account name and deployment image name.
+Use your Docker Hub account name and deployment image name.
 Deployment image contains your source code so you may want to make repository private.

 ### 2. Push the image to Docker Hub